-Cabinet Member for Commercial M latters Role Purpose Cabinet Member for Commercial No. To provide clear political leadership County Council ensure that the Coarrangements and relationships de Staffordshire and its communities.
-To create effective internal and exit organisations listed below to help at the accountable for the develot strategies listed below and to ensure able to meet the outcomes required.
-To be accountable for the commission below and to ensure that financial at in those areas meets the requirem Business Plan and the MTFS.
-To ensure that the Council has effer arrangements in place and to over delivery by the Council's major context.
-To be accountable for the develop strategies for the Council for the projects/programmes listed below and the MTFS and the delivery of the Council's MTFS and that the delivery of the Council's outcom both within and outside the County Council's commercial deliver maximum benefit to ternal relationships with the dvance the outcome. opment and delivery of the ure that those strategies are d by the Council and Cabinet. ssioning/service areas listed and operational performance ments of the Strategic Plan, ective contract management ersee the performance and tractors s to generate new income delivery of the key and to ensure that these are neet the requirements of the he MTFS.
-Council's property portfolio to eipts and revenue returns to it it contributes effectively to Key External Relationships Key Internal Relationships Strategic Responsibilities District Town &amp; Parish Councils Providers such as Veolia, Biffa, and utility companies Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Nexxus I+ contract management Hanford Contract Amey Entrust (contractual) Deputy Chief Executive and Director for Corporate Services Assistant Director for Commercial and Assets Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s W2R contract HWRC contract Waste Management Policy &amp; Strategy Operational Responsibilities Project Responsibilities Procurement ICT Property Delivery of Waste Disposal arrangements
+Cabinet Member for Commercial N Matters Role Purpose • To provide clear political leadership both within and outside the Role Purpose County Council ensure that the Carrangements and relationships of Staffordshire and its communities.
+To create effective internal and exorganisations listed below to help a To be accountable for the develor strategies listed below and to ensurable to meet the outcomes required To be accountable for the commission below and to ensure that financial in those areas meets the requirer Business Plan and the MTFS.
+To ensure that the Council has effort arrangements in place and to own delivery by the Council's major conto develop Commercial Strategies streams for the County Council To be accountable for the projects/programmes listed below a delivered on time and budget and restrategic Plan, Business Plan and the county Council's commercial deliver maximum benefit to sternal relationships with the dvance the outcome.
+Opment and delivery of the are that those strategies are d by the Council and Cabinet.
+Sissioning/service areas listed and operational performance ments of the Strategic Plan, ective contract management ersee the performance and tractors as to generate new income delivery of the key and to ensure that these are meet the requirements of the me MTFS.
+Strategic Plan, Business Plan and the MTFS.
+To ensure the management of the Council's property portfolio to generate the necessary capital receipts and revenue returns to support the Council's MTFS and that it contributes effectively to the delivery of the Council's outcomes.
+Key External District Town & Parish Councils Amey Relationships Providers such as Veolia, Biffa, and utility companies Entrust (contractual) Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Deputy Chief Executive and Director for Corporate Services Assistant Director for Commercial and Assets Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic • Nexxus W2R contract Responsibilities I+ contract managementHanford Contract HWRC contractWaste Management Policy &amp; Strategy Operational Responsibilities ProcurementICTProperty Delivery of Waste Disposal arrangements Project Responsibilities